 Cancellations made with less than 48 hours’ notice will be charged.
 Users not paying for either used or cancelled bookings will be placed in default and will not be able to make further bookings.

-There are parking spaces for disabled users immediately next to the entrance to the Swimming Pool and at the rear of the Sports Centre.
-There are cubicles, lockers, showers and toilets at the swimming pool for disabled users.
+There are blue badge parking spaces immediately next to the entrance to the Swimming Pool.
+There are fully accessible cubicles, lockers, showers and toilets at the swimming pool.
 There is also an electronic portable hoist to assist users into and out of the swimming pool.

 Smoking and using electronic cigarettes are not allowed in the sports facilities or on its premises.